PGA Tour Championship Betting Preview

 If you’re looking for a combination of a good player and good odds, Scott fits the bill.
 He enters the Tour Championship with the same score as Dustin Johnson, who despite struggling the last two weeks is being listed at +2500.
 He also has the same odds as Justin Rose, who is starting the tournament at -2.

 Scot earned top-10 finishes in each of the last two weeks thanks to elite ball-striking and putting.
 In addition, he finished top 10 in his last two times at East Lake.
 It’s hard to know how easy or difficult it will be for someone who’s seven strokes back to start a tournament to win, but if there was anyone in that range to do it, I think Scott is the guy.

 Based on odds, form, and stakes, I will go with the guy who has always seemed to come through when the stage is the brightest.
 I’m picking Brooks Koepka to win his first Tour Championship, thereby claiming the FedEx Cup victory as well.
 Looking at the early odds and lines, it would be worth checking out William Hill who seem to be offering the best value.

-Iowa Hawkeyes at Iowa State Cyclones Betting Preview
+Iowa State Cyclones at Oklahoma Sooners Betting Preview

 College football is poised for one of the biggest weekends of the season, highlighted by…

 Los Angeles Chargers at Oakland Raiders Betting Preview